CodeyMoore/My-Theos-installation/README.md

 &nbsp;

 **PLEASE NOTE:** Installing Theos via Jack's *theosinstaller* requires su but Thoes itself **DOES NOT** need to run in su, it *can* be ran in su but **IS NOT RECOMMEND.**
+**ALSO NOTE:** iOS 9.3 and above SDK's seem to be broken causing Theos not to be able to compile tweaks and etc. Please use the command "theosinstaller 9.2" to fix this issue.

 &nbsp;